jishu1989/WebApps/udemy/README.md

 What is an object? = an object is an entity that does anything. e.g house,car, bank accounts are objects.

-What is a class? = Class is a template/blueprint for creating objects.
+What is a class? = class is a template/blueprint for creating objects.